Comparison·Mar 29, 2026·12 min read

 Hyperscience operates a services-led model.
 The platform is powerful, but the buyer is expected to engage Hyperscience's professional services team, or a systems integrator, to roll it out.
 That is consistent with the customer base: large institutions with their own IT and procurement processes that expect a vendor with a delivery arm.

 Floowed is self-serve by design.
-The Decisioning Canvas is the policy authoring surface, and it is intended to be used by credit officers and lending operations leads, not by engineers or implementation consultants.
-Versioning, simulation, and audit logging are built in so that a credit team can change a knockout rule on Tuesday, simulate it against last quarter's applications, and ship it to production on Wednesday with a full audit trail.
+The Decisioning Engine is the policy authoring surface, and it is intended to be used by credit and risk teams, not by engineers or implementation consultants.
+Credit officers operate it day to day; risk teams own policy authoring at the program level.
+Versioning, simulation, and audit logging are built in so that a team can change a knockout rule on Tuesday, simulate it against last quarter's applications, and ship it to production on Wednesday with a full audit trail.

 If your organisation prefers to outsource implementation to a vendor's services team, Hyperscience's model fits.
-If your credit team wants to own the policy and ship changes without raising tickets, Floowed's model fits.
-See the no-code credit policy builder guide for what good policy authoring looks like in practice.
+If your credit and risk teams want to own the policy and ship changes without raising tickets, Floowed's model fits.
+See the plain-English credit policy builder guide for what good policy authoring looks like in practice.

 Score orchestration: where Floowed plugs in

 One of the most common questions on a Floowed evaluation is whether we replace the customer's existing scoring stack.
 We do not, and that is intentional.
-Floowed is score-agnostic.
-The Decisioning Canvas orchestrates whatever scoring inputs make sense for the lender: traditional bureau scores like FICO and local equivalents, alternative-data scores from Zest AI, CredoLab, or Trusting Social, and in-house champion-challenger models.
+Floowed is score-agnostic: bring any score or your own model and it is absorbed unchanged.
+We orchestrate, we do not compete with scoring vendors.
+The Decisioning Engine orchestrates whatever scoring inputs make sense for the lender: traditional bureau scores like FICO and local equivalents, alternative-data scores from Zest AI, CredoLab, or Trusting Social, and in-house champion-challenger models.
 Those scores become inputs to the policy, not the policy itself.

 Hyperscience does not occupy this layer at all.
 It extracts data and hands it off.
 Whatever scoring or decisioning happens downstream is the responsibility of another system, often a legacy LOS, a homegrown rules engine, or a separate decisioning platform.
 Lenders who buy Hyperscience for IDP frequently end up also buying a decisioning layer to sit on top of it.
 For a comparison of the leading decisioning engines, see credit decision engine comparison 2026.